-Firefighters battling blaze at abandoned house in Central
+Firefighters battle blaze at abandoned house in Central

 Latest Weather Blog

-CENTRAL - Crews are responding to a fire at an abandoned house near the Comite River.
+CENTRAL - Crews responded to a fire at an abandoned house near the Comite River Monday evening.

 The fire was reported just after 7 p.m.
 Monday evening behind East Shamrock Avenue.
 Photos show smoke billowing from the woods behind homes in the neighborhood.

-It's unclear at this time what started the fire, or if anyone was hurt.
+It's unclear at this time what started the fire.
 We've reached out to officials for more information.

 HAPPENING NOW: Firefighters are battling an abandoned house fire behind E. Shamrock Avenue near Central.
 The fire is behind the houses on the street in the woods, lots of smoke seen throughout the neighborhood. @WBRZ pic.twitter.com/q2QUfJ10ha— Trey Couvillion (@treycouvtv) May 7, 2019